-Minnesota State IT Center of Excellence is hosting the annual Data Derby Minnesota in 2018, as an annual multi-disciplinary competition open to all Minnesota State institutions, that allows student teams to compete and present data-driven answers to defined problems and societal issues.
+Minnesota State IT Center of Excellence hosts the Data Derby Minnesota competition in the spring of each year.
+This is an annual multi-disciplinary competition open to all Minnesota State institutions, that allows student teams to compete and present data-driven answers to defined problems and societal issues.

 The competition includes two challenge events: